hoppjs/docs/contents/plugins/guidelines.md

  try to help you out.

- 2. **All plugins must be compatible with node v4 but promote modern development.** hopp provides legacy support for node v4 users - because we know there's a lot of you guys.
+ 2. **All plugins must be compatible with node v4 but promote modern development.** hopp provides legacy support for node v4 users - and we intend on always supporting the oldest maintained node as major versions of hopp get released.
 However, we want to move forwards as much as possible towards the newer ECMAScript versions.